Bloup-Bloup/WoW_Mythic_Key_Listener/README.md

 First Steps :

-Connect your character in wow and do a /reload or /mkst .
+Connect your character in wow and do a /reload .

-Be sure you have python 3.8 installed ( not tested with an other version ) Modifiy the ListeningAddonFile.py at line 129.
+Be sure you have python 3.8 installed ( not tested with an other version ) Modifiy the ListeningAddonFile.py at line 130.
 Paste your weebhook id.
 Install the requierement.txt then launch the .py script with >>> 'python3 ListeningAddonFile.py'

-Next time, simply /reload or /mkst and launch the ListeningAddonFile.py
+Next time, simply /reload and launch the ListeningAddonFile.py

 You can compile the ListeningAddonFile.py with pyinstaller included in the env folder.